redsofa/unsupervised-online-regression/README.md

-# To run the Experiments
+# To Run the Experiments
 * See the [./docs/build.md](./docker/README.md) file.

-# To setup a Python Virtual Environment (venv) for Development Purposes
+# To Setup a Python Virtual Environment (venv) for Development Purposes
 * See the [./docs/pip.md](./docs/pip.md) file.